 The island of Santorini slants downhill from the high cliffs to the Aegean Sea.
 There is also a comparatively smaller island, Thirassia, that forms the boundary of the Santorini lagoon.
 Initially, Santorini was a small non-volcanic island.
 Mount Profitis Ilias, located in the southeastern part of Santorini, bears testament to that, as its non-volcanic limestone would suggest.
-Scientists believe that about two million years ago, volcanoes located underneath the Aegean Sea to the west of Santorini began generating volcanic emissions that resulted in the formation of numerous small islands and ultimately there came into being two colossal shield volcanoes, which are nothing but conically shaped mountains.
-These conical mountains got amalgamated with the non-volcanic islands to make way for one large-sized island, which is Santorini.
-Although there is absolutely no trace of these mountains in the present times, geological scientists have appropriately named them.
-The mountain to the north was named as Mount Peristeria, while the one located to the south was named Mount Thera.
+Scientists believe that about two million years ago, volcanoes located underneath the Aegean Sea to the west of Santorini began generating volcanic emissions that resulted in the formation of numerous small islands.
+Ultimately, there came into being two colossal shield volcanoes, which are nothing but conically shaped mountains.
+Those conical mountains got amalgamated with the non-volcanic islands to make way for one large-sized island - Santorini.
+Although there is no trace of these mountains nowadays, geological scientists have appropriately named them.
+The mountain to the north was named Mount Peristeria, while the one located to the south was named Mount Thera.

-This explosive phenomenon of Santorini volcano has been occurring continuously for the next 200,000 years and each time an explosion occurred, it would further deepen the caldera, which ultimately shaped the island of Santorini as it is today.
-The island of Santorini is made up of the following islands: the main island Thera, Therasia, Aspronisi, Palea Kameni and the island of Nea Kameni (or the volcano as it called by the locals).
+That explosive phenomenon of the volcano occurred continuously for the next 200,000 years and, every time an explosion occurred, it would further deepen the caldera, which ultimately shaped Santorini as it is today.
+Today, an archipelago has been formed, consisting of the main island (Thera), Thirassia, Aspronisi, Palea Kameni, and the island of Nea Kameni (or the volcano as it is called by the locals).
 The volcanic zone of Santorini is the most dynamic in the South Aegean Volcanic Arc.
 The volcanic arc of Santorini is approximately 500 km long and extends from the Greek mainland to the Turkish Bodrum peninsula.